nickyeoman/phpframework/docs/dotenv.md

 DEFAULT=off
 tells the cms where to log.
-mysql is currently the only option
+mysql is currently the only option function log in BaseController.

 ### USECMS

-The framework has a build in CMS.
+The framework has a build in CMS components.
+If this is false the router will not load them.

 ## Docker